by Jane Fries for The Dance Journal

 The Performance Garage is in the midst of the second phase of an ongoing renovation project.
 Active construction work has been paused since mid-March.
 Fortunately, the funding for the project was not affected by the shutdown.
 Ruddy was pleased to share the news that Pennsylvania regulations will allow construction to resume in the next few weeks.

-When it comes to reopening the Performance Garage, Ruddy said, “I’m thinking June 1st, and I keep saying that.”
+When it comes to reopening the Performance Garage, Ruddy said, “I’m thinking late Summer, and I keep saying that.”
 But the reality, she admitted, is that all arts organizations must follow the guidelines set by Governor Wolf and Mayor Kenney regarding permitted crowd gathering sizes.
 Currently, Pennsylvania guidelines stipulate that there must be a 14-day average of less than 50 cases per 100,000 residents before gatherings of 25 or less persons will be allowed.
 Even then, theaters will be specifically required to remain closed.
 Governor Wolf told the Philadelphia Inquirer last week that Southeast Pennsylvania “will almost certainly be among the last places in the state to see an easing of business closures and social distancing orders.”

 When dance studios and theaters do get the go-ahead to reopen, Ruddy said she believes that proper cleaning of the facilities will be one of the most important practical considerations.
 Everyone who uses the space – staff, artists, and audiences – needs to have confidence that management is keeping the premises clean.
 To that end, Ruddy said the Performance Garage has purchased a disinfectant fogging machine for cleaning, and they are planning to use it every night.
 Adding to the challenge, she noted that these increased cleaning expenses will have to be included in the budget going forward.